Penny Lulich is a freelance writer, artist, photographer. She has also won numerous awards for her baking and cooking.

 Serve With French Bread

 The great thing about this chowder is that it's a thick rustic kind of soup that's both filling and satisfying any time of the year.
-Because of its consistency, I like to top individual bowls of soup with a slice of butter and Parmesan encrusted French-style bread.
+Because of its consistency, I like to top individual bowls of soup with a slice of butter and Parmesan-encrusted French-style bread.
 You can also use pan-toasted croutons or rustic rolls on the side.

 I hope you enjoy this recipe as much as we do!
-If you have any comments or questions, please share in the comments section below.
+If you have any comments or questions, please share them in the comments section below.